c5shen/CS125Fall20QuizPrep/week6/week6.md

     b.swim();
   ```

-  11. Assume we have the following codes, will there be an error?
+  11. Assume we have the following code, will there be an error?
 Why? _(Hint: this is about down casting)_
   ```java
     public class Penguin extends Bird {
       public void swim() { }